ethersphere/swarm-guide/contents/userguide.rst

 Content Retrieval using ENS
 ----------------------------

 The default configuration of swarm is to use names registered on the Ropsten testnet.
 In order for you to be able to resolve names to swarm hashes, all that needs to happen is that your swarm client is connected to a geth node synced on the Ropsten testnet.
-See section "Running the swarm client" `here <./runninganode.html#using-swarm-together-with-the-ropsten-testnet-blockchain>`_.
+See section `"Running the swarm client" <./runninganode.html#using-swarm-together-with-the-ropsten-testnet-blockchain>`_.

 Registering names for your swarm content
 ----------------------------------------